finity69x2/fan-control-entity-row/readme.md

 ## This is an element to add a fan control row to Home Assistant.

 ## This plugin is only valid for use with Home Assistant Version 2021.2.x and before.
-For HA versions 2021.3.x and later use fan-percent-button-row or fam-mode-button-row.
+For HA versions 2021.3.x and later use fan-percent-button-row or fan-mode-button-row.

 It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml